Adam Smith Program

 News

-Charlottesville Conference Plan: February 20–22 (Friday evening to Sunday morning) 2026
+Charlottesville Conference: February 20–22 (Friday evening to Sunday morning) 2026

 Organizers: Dan Klein, Erik Matson, Gerard Alexander (Blue Ridge Center), Kenneth Elzinga (UVA)